Symmetry origin of Baryon Asymmetry, Dark Matter and Neutrino Mass: Production of RHNs, DM and Lepton Asymmetry

 Let us now turn to DM and RHN production processes in this set-up.
-In Fig.~\ref{fig:ndmprod}, we show all possible production channels for DM $(\chi)$, and RHN $N_{1}$ from thermal bath including $\phi$ (which thermalises via sizeable portal coupling $\lambda_{\phi H}$).
-The production kinematics {is} dictated by the chosen hierarchy \bea T_{RH}>M_\phi>2 M_{1}>2M_\chi \,, \eea where $T_{RH}$ denotes reheat temperature.
-Here we don't identify $\phi$ as inflaton, unlike \cite{Giudice:1999fb,HahnWoernle:2008pq}, once we consider $M_\phi<T_{RH}$. $N_3$ being superheavy, is decoupled from the rest while $N_2$ is considered to be heavier than $M_{\phi}/2$ for simplicity.
+In Fig.~\ref{fig:ndmprod}, we show all possible production channels for DM $(\chi)$, and RHN $N_{1}$ (the lightest being the most relevant) from particles in thermal bath including $\phi$ (which thermalises via sizeable portal coupling $\lambda_{\phi H}$).
+The production kinematics is dictated by the chosen hierarchy: \bea T_{*}>M_\phi>2 M_{1}>2M_\chi \,, \eea where $T_{*}$ denotes maximum temperature available for the production of a species.

-Due to the sizable $Y_{N_1 \phi}$ (LNC coupling), feeble ${Y_{\chi \phi}}$ (LNV coupling) and large $\phi,N_1$ masses, the production of RHNs (apart from the inverse decay) and DM is dominated by the decay of $\phi$.
-Further, RHN and DM production is out-of-equilibrium, once the production rate is smaller than the Hubble expansion rate $H = 0.33 \sqrt{g^\ast}(T^2/M_{P})$ following